tonysohn/jwst-fgstoj-tools/README.md

 # jwst-fgstoj-tools
-Repository for maintaining tools related to JWST FGS-to-J Frame calibration
+This repository serves as a central place for maintaining tools related to the JWST FGS-toJ frame calibration.

+#FGStoJ_Calibration.py